Callista Gingrich

 Callista Louise Gingrich (née Bisek; born March 4, 1966) is an American diplomat, businesswoman, author, and documentary film producer who is the United States ambassador to Switzerland and Liechtenstein.
 She served as the United States ambassador to the Holy See from 2017 to 2021.

-She has also served as President and Chief Executive Officer of Gingrich 360, a multimedia production and consulting company based in Arlington, Virginia and is married to former House Speaker and 2012 Republican presidential candidate Newt Gingrich.
+She has also served as president and chief executive officer of Gingrich 360, a multimedia production and consulting company based in Arlington, Virginia and is married to former House Speaker and 2012 Republican presidential candidate Newt Gingrich.

 Early life

 Callista Louise Bisek, known as "Cally Lou" to her family, was born to Alphonse Emil Bisek and Bernita (Krause) Bisek, in Whitehall, Wisconsin.
 Her father worked in a packing plant and her mother was a secretary.
-She was raised as a devout Catholic.

-She is of paternal Polish and maternal Swiss descent.
+Her father is of Polish descent and her mother is of Swiss descent.

 She graduated as valedictorian from Whitehall Memorial High School in 1984.
 A music student from childhood, Callista attended Luther College in Decorah, Iowa, majoring in music and becoming a member of Pi Kappa Lambda.
 She graduated cum laude in 1988.